 The board's major responsibilities include:

-2) Hiring, supporting and evaluating the Head of School
+- Hire, support and evaluate the Head of School

 We invite you to learn more about our board members below:

 - Blair Jenkins - Chair

 - Tory Junkin - Trustee